julian1/vocab2/README.md

   * view over all resources

 Issues/ todo
-  * need to explain how changeset is explicit and managed and versioned on git - in julian1/vocab.
+  * (done) need to explain how changeset is explicit and managed and versioned on git - in julian1/vocab.
-  * Make a view metadata for select fields  self-describing table explicit - so it can be viewed in pgadmin. using the objects from call it _schema_meta or just _meta
+  * (done) Make a view metadata for select fields  self-describing table explicit - so it can be viewed in pgadmin. using the objects from call it _schema_meta or just _meta
-  * Update on dbprod
+  * (done) Update on dbprod
-  * New user for Kim
+  * (done) New user for Kim
   * person organisation affiliation is not correct
   * need fields description added against the fields - would like on the db changeset - to make schema versioned in git.